VE7GDH HF

 HF or High Frequency

-If you don't catch me on HF, the other place I'm usually listening is on the "Salt Spring Island" repeater VE7RSI 147.320+.
-I also sometimes monitor the 2M calling frequency 146.520 and 146.460 MHz which is commonly used here.
-I should add 147.570 100 Hz to the list now that IRLP node 1148 is up and running.
+If you don't catch me on HF, the other place I'm usually listening is on the "Salt Spring Island" repeater VE7RSI 147.320 MHz + 88.5 Hz FM as well as C4FM.
+I also usually monitor 146.595 MHz which is used here on Salt Spring Island.

-PSK - I haven't got my feet wet in PSK yet, but I have DigiPan installed and grabbed a screenshot of the tail end of a QSO n 20M a few minutes ago.
-It looks like an interesting mode that can work sometimes with some incredibly weak signals and use very little bandwidth with only a 15 Hz shift.
+PSK - I have dabbled with PSK31, mostly using DigiPan.
+I and grabbed a screenshot of the tail end of a QSO 20M back in 2010.
+It is an interesting mode that can work sometimes with some incredibly weak signals and with each station using only about 15 Hz.

 FT-1500, FT-857 and TNC-X